hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 ./network.sh up createChannel -c mychannel -ca
 ```

-This starts the test network and create the channel.
-We will now proceed to installing our external chaincode.
+This starts the test network and creates the channel.
+We will now proceed to installing our external chaincode package.

 ## Installing the external chaincode